ripl/real-robot-challenge/README.md

 [Takahiro Maeda](https://github.com/meaten), and
 [Matthew R Walter](https://ttic.uchicago.edu/~mwalter/).

-A report detailing our approach can be found [here](ADD ARXIV URL HERE).

 This repository is structured as a catkin package and builds on the [example package](https://github.com/rr-learning/rrc_example_package) provided by the competition,